- What's Possible

 - Contact Us

-Shipping container structures are known to be affordable, mobile, and secure, but a trait that is just as important — and yet often overlooked — is a shipping container’s convenience.
-The doors of a modified container are what allow these structures to be accessible, so choosing the right door is an important step of the design process.
-To start, we recommend you answer the following questions.
+Shipping container structures are known to be affordable, mobile, and secure, but a trait that is just as important—and yet often overlooked—is a shipping container’s convenience.
+Shipping container doors offer accessibility to the structures, so choosing the right door is a vital step in the design process.
+To start, we recommend you answer the following questions:

 Once these questions have clear answers, you will be able to select from the following options.

-Cargo Doors are the heavy-duty, weather-tight, and secure swinging doors located at the end of a container.
+Cargo doors are heavy-duty, weather-tight, and secure swinging doors located at the end of a container.
 They use a cam and lock system which ensures that the contents inside the container are protected against theft and environmental threats.